molgenis/hadoop-pipeline/README.md

 __Solution:__
 Try increasing the time before Hadoop ends a mapper/reducer if it has not contacted the context yet.
 This can be done by increasing the `mapreduce.task.timeout` value (either in the cluster config files or by using `-D`).

+## Developer notes

+A class UML design was generated using the [Eclipse](https://eclipse.org/) plugin from [ObjectAid](http://www.objectaid.com/).
+This design can be found on the [molgenis downloads page](https://molgenis26.target.rug.nl/downloads/hadoop/).
+Do note that the image was software-generated, so no guarantee is given about the correctness of the image.
+Nevertheless, it should allow for a good initial overview of how the created Hadoop application tool functions.